NAICS Structure Explained | 2022 and 2017 NAICS Hierarchy by Sector

 • Constructing input-output tables

-• Other analyses of production relationships in the economy
+• Analyzing production relationships across the economy

-What NAICS emphasizes
+What NAICS Emphasizes

 • New and emerging industries

-• Service industries in general
+• Service industries

 • Industries producing advanced technologies